xarantolus/ccan-archiver/README.md

 The program directly downloads to a zip file called `result.zip`.
 In this file you can find a `README.md` file that documents the structure.

+_Note: The file will be about 5GB in size (last checked 29.07.2018)._

 ### Dependencies

 This program mainly depends on the go standard library.
 The only other package needed is `golang.org/x/net/html`.
 You can install it with `go get golang.org/x/net/html` or `go get ./...`.

+### Downloading

+You can download binaries from the releases section of this repository.

 ### Copiling